About ATA Carnet

 Perishable goods and items such as paint, cleaning materials, food, oils, leaflets and brochures, which are considered as "consumable items" and intended to be given away, disposed of, or utilized abroad, are excluded from the system as they would not ordinarily be re-exported.

-Also excluded from the ATA Carnet system are the following:
+Also excluded from the ATA Carnet system are the following:- Items already sold or offered for sale.
+Such items are not considered samples.

 Advantages